 Basic Anatomy Terms

-These terms will help you navigate the CPT and ICD manuals, decipher doctor’s reports, and give you a more thorough understanding of the medical practice in general.
+This medical billing terminology list will help you navigate the CPT and ICD manuals, decipher doctor’s reports, and give you a more thorough understanding of the medical practice in general.
 Let’s look now at a few basic terms for the regions of the body.
 You might recognize some of them.

 |Digital||Fingers and toes|